powerbi-tech/iot-adk-addonkit/Tools/README.md

     ```

 6. You can build the above packages using `buildpkg` command discussed earlier and create an FFU using `buildimage` command.

+### Adding open source Powershell

+If you require Powershell, it is recommended to add the latest [Powershell](https://github.com/PowerShell/PowerShell#-powershell) available in the github in your images and you can do this easily with [Import-PSCoreRelease](IoTCoreImaging/Docs/Import-PSCoreRelease.md).

+    ```powershell
+    Import-PSCoreRelease 7.0.0
+    ```

+    This will download the powershell zip from the github and import the files into the workspace.
+It will also add a feature id `OPENSRC_POWERSHELL` in the OEMFM.xml.
+    You can add this feature to MyProduct using

+    ```powershell
+    # Add IOT_POWERSHELL for WinRM
+    Add-IoTProductFeature MyProduct All IOT_POWERSHELL
+    # Add Open source Powershell
+    Add-IoTProductFeature MyProduct All OPENSRC_POWERSHELL -OEM
+    (or) addfid MyProduct All OPENSRC_POWERSHELL -OEM
+    ```

 ### Adding security packages